About the Meeting

 Stem Cell Biology

-• Tissue Stem Cells: The Benefits and Downsides of a Lifetime of Stressful Encounters – Ellen Fuchs, PhD; Rockefeller University
+• Tissue Stem Cells: The Benefits and Downsides of a Lifetime of Stressful Encounters – Elaine Fuchs, PhD; Rockefeller University

 • Immune-Mediated Regulation of the Intestinal Stem Cell Compartment After Bone Marrow Transplantation – Alan Hanash, MD, PhD; Memorial Sloan Kettering Cancer Center